p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 # Cult of QoL - A Collection

 * Removes intros.
 * Cheese the fishing mini-game.
 (No need to press anything apart from the initial cast).
+The reeling UI is also hidden.
 * Remove extra buttons from menus (Discord, bug report, Twitch etc.)
 * Collect tithes/inspire all at once (unless they're in prison, sleeping, using the bathroom or dissenting.)
 * Reverse the damage change to the golden fleece introduced in 1.0.13.